How-To's, Usage Notes

 web applications using Windows Server and IIS

 - How to make

-ASP .Net 2.0 web applications use non-registered COM components in Server
+ASP .Net web applications use non-registered COM components in Windows Server and IIS.

 Using Managed (.Net) Objects

 - Accessing .Net (CLR Managed) Classes in Win32 Applications

 access .Net (CLR managed) classes from Win32 applications.

 - Accessing .Net (CLR Managed) Classes in IIS